What is Joining Up?

 Once you’ve done plenty of Joining Up in the quiet, distraction-free environment of your home, go out and practise out in more distracting environments!

 If you are struggling to get your dog to even slightly relax and fall in line with you with these techniques, then you may need some more comprehensive contrast training.
-In this case, joining my Virtual Dog School would be your best bet as it takes you through all the options for more difficult-to-manage dogs.
+In this case, joining one of my Virtual Training Schools would be your best bet as it takes you through all the options for more difficult-to-manage dogs.
 Find out more here.